top of page

 #8 Body exchange

 Think Freaky Friday but in time.
 Two characters from different eras swapping bodies and living the lives of the other.
-It can spawn amusing situations since the characters are, technically, not them, nor in their timeline.
+It can spawn amusing situations since the characters are, technically, not themselves, nor in their timeline.
 To make things worse, another person is living their lives in their place.

 #9 Mind transmission